Chris Bryant: Parliamentary career

+Early career (2001–2007)

 Bryant's selection for the very safe Labour seat of Rhondda in South Wales in 2000 surprised many people given his background – gay, a former Anglican cleric, and someone who had been a Conservative as a student.
 He says of his surprise selection, "I fell off the chair, and my opponents certainly did".
 Fifty-two people applied for the candidature and a local councillor was the favourite to win.
 Bryant was elected as MP for Rhondda at the 2001 general election with a majority of 16,047 and 68.3% of the vote.

-In 2003, Bryant voted for participation in the Iraq war.
-He is a member of the Labour Friends of Israel and Labour Friends of Palestine and the Middle East group.

 From 2004 until 2007, Bryant was chairman of the Labour Movement for Europe.
-Bryant is a signatory of the Henry Jackson Society principles.

 At the 2005 general election, Bryant was re-elected with a decreased vote share of 68.1% but an increased majority of 16,242.

 On 5 September 2006, with Siôn Simon, he coordinated a prominent letter which was signed by 15 Labour backbenchers calling for Tony Blair's immediate resignation.